Posts

 ANGELUS

-Courtyard of the Papal Summer Residence, Castel Gandolfo, Sunday, 10 July 2011
+Courtyard of the Papal Residence, Castel Gandolfo, Sunday, 1st August 2010

 Dear Brothers and Sisters,